stefandmn/PiCam/README.md

 1. Download `picam.py` file and store somewhere on the file system
 2. (Optional) Add *execute* permission to this file: `chmox +x pycam.py`
-3. Install prerequisites
-3.1.
-Update repository: `sudo apt-get update`
-3.2.
-Install first set of packages: `sudo apt-get install python-pip python-opencv python-picamera ipython` 3.2.
-Install second set of packages: `sudo apt-get install python-scipy python-numpy python-pygame python-setuptools`
+3. Install prerequisites: `sudo apt-get update && sudo apt-get install python-pip python-opencv python-picamera ipython python-scipy python-numpy python-pygame python-setuptools`
 4. Open a shell console and execute the following command: `pycam.py "start server and start service on #1 or enable property streaming on #1"`.
 In case you have attached a Pi camera replace `#1` with `#0`
 5. Open a browser and check `http://RPiHostOrIP:9081` for USB camera or `http://RPiHostOrIP:9080` for Pi camera
 6. Open another shell console and execute